This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 NETANY Silicone 6-Pack

-⚠ Hand-wash recommended to avoid the reported taste and residue issues from dishwasher use.
+💡 Tip: Hand-wash to avoid potential white coating or taste changes from dishwasher use.

 Pros